United Way of New York City

 Board Co-Chair: Samir Gandhi, Partner and Global Practice Lead for Capital Markets Group at Sidley Austin LLP

-Board Members (Selected appointments from November 2024):
+Board Members (Selected recent appointments):

 • Chris Canty, ESPN Radio Host & New York Giants Alumni